RedCrafter07/retmod/README.md

 - [**D**ocker](https://www.docker.com/)

 ## Why?
-I was tired having to build a web application with NextJS or similar, which are great frameworks, but it was missing something I was experienced with - express.
+I was tired having to build a web application with NextJS or similar, which are great frameworks, but they were missing something I was experienced with - express.
 That's why I created Retmod.
 It combines all of that into a single application.
 Means no two seperate servers running.

 ## How does Retmod work?
 ### Bridge